Dev-P-L/Bank-Marketing/README.md

 <br>

 # Swift Presentation of Machine Learning Project on
-# Targeting Direct Bank Marketing Campaign
+# Direct Bank Marketing Campaign

 This Data Science project in R is the second part from the capstone examination organized by Harvard University on the edX platform in the framework